nextcloud/notify_push/README.md

 which in turns overwrites the values from the `config.php`.

 The port the server listens to can only be configured through the environment variable `PORT`, or `--port` argument and defaults to 7867.
+Alternatively you can configure the server to listen on a unix socket by setting the `SOCKET_PATH` environment variable or `--socket-path` argument.

 #### Starting the service